AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: mapping
-title: Map an array in Adobe Workfront Fusion
+title: Map an array in [!DNL Adobe] Workfront Fusion
 description: You can map an array to a module field in Adobe Workfront Fusion.
 author: Becky
 feature: Workfront Fusion
 exl-id: 725e0c24-cb4b-46c4-9c00-4f9cc334fbc7
 ---
-# Map an array in Adobe Workfront Fusion
+# Map an array in [!DNL Adobe] Workfront Fusion

 An array is a special type of item that can contain the following: